kccheung/generate-od-pubtools/docs/README_cw2.md

 1. **Liverpool baseline reproduction**

     - Use the public `generate-od` Python package to regenerate the **GB_Liverpool** OD matrix.
     - Compare against the reference OD file provided in the repo using:
         - RMSE, NRMSE, CPC (Common Part of Commuting),
         - simple visualisations (heatmaps, top-k flows).

 2. **Fukuoka-shi case study**

-   - Construct a **431-cell grid** for Fukuoka-shi from government open source data.
+    - Construct a 431-cell grid for Fukuoka-shi from government open source data: [国土数値情報ダウンロードサイト](https://nlftp.mlit.go.jp/ksj/gml/datalist/KsjTmplt-N03-2025.html).
     - Calibrate population and area features using Japanese stats.
     - Run GlODGen / WeDAN to generate a Fukuoka commuting OD matrix.
     - Interpret the pattern in terms of SDGs (e.g. SDG 11 Sustainable Cities, SDG 10 Inequalities).

 3. **Critical reflection**

     - Discuss **reproducibility limits** (stochastic diffusion, version drift).
     - Analyse **contextual transfer**: what works / fails when applying a US-trained model to a Japanese city.

 ---